jeremiahsb/abogen/README.md

 - `ABOGEN_SETTINGS_DIR` – change where Abogen stores its JSON settings/configuration files.
 - `ABOGEN_TEMP_DIR` – change where temporary uploads and cache files are stored.
 - `ABOGEN_OUTPUT_DIR` – change where rendered audio/subtitles are written.
+- `ABOGEN_LLM_*` – seed the Settings → LLM panel with defaults for base URL, API key, model, timeout, prompt, and context mode.

 If unset, Abogen picks sensible defaults suitable for local usage.